drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/DoubletFinder.rst

   - If you do not have a clear ``BC`` maximum, see responses from the DoubletFinder_ developer `here <https://github.com/chris-mcginnis-ucsf/DoubletFinder/issues/62>`__ and `here <https://github.com/chris-mcginnis-ucsf/DoubletFinder/issues/71>`__ for possible solutions.

-Merging Results with Other Software Restults
+Merging Results with Other Software Results
 --------------------------------------------
 We have provided a script that will help merge and summarize the results from multiple softwares together.
 See :ref:`Combine Results <Combine-docs>`.

 Citation
 --------
-If you used this workflow for analysis, please reference our paper (REFERENCE) as well as `DoubletFinder <https://www.sciencedirect.com/science/article/pii/S2405471219300730>`__.
+If you used the Demuxafy platform for analysis, please reference our paper (REFERENCE) as well as `DoubletFinder <https://www.sciencedirect.com/science/article/pii/S2405471219300730>`__.